 - Pro Pet Works All Natural Oatmeal Dog Shampoo – It’s of course all natural (oatmeal based).
 In addition, it’s recommended by veterinarians including thousands of happy owners.
 Expect high quality, as it’s made in the USA.

 - Earthbath All Natural Dog Shampoo – This shampoo is a time-tested product, as it’s been on the market for a long time.
-Just read the reviews and you’ll see why there are so many raving fans!
+Just read the reviews and you’ll see why there are so many raving fans of Earthbath’s product!

 - Paws and Pals Dog Shampoo – Paws and Pals is a very reputable brand.
-I’ll admit I haven’t tried this shampoo, but I know quite a few people that swear by it!
+We just started testing this with out Aussie, but I know quite a few people that swear by it!
+So far, so good.

 If you didn’t already know, the diet of your dog can drastically affect the physiology of your dog.
 Not only can it make them weaker, but also lead to excessive shedding.
 Roy Cruzen DVM says, “the number one reason for excessive shedding is a poor diet.”

 Always make sure they’re getting their meals from a reputable brand.
 Don’t just purchase the cheapest dog food and expect great results.
-Popular brands don’t always mean the best quality, but they’re safe and good enough.
+Popular brands don’t always mean the best quality.
+Rather, they just barely meet the requirements.

-If your Boston Terrier is experiencing some abnormal shedding, then you’ll want to boost their Omega 3 intake by introducing fish oil into the diet.
+If your Boston Terrier is experiencing some abnormal shedding, then you may want to boost their Omega 3 intake by introducing fish oil into the diet.

-Omega 3 is recommended by veterinarians as a supplement for a healthy coat and great skin.
-Still, you’ll want to consult with your dog’s vet before proceeding with this.
+And don’t worry – Omega 3 is recommended by veterinarians as a safe supplement for a healthy coat and great skin.
+Nonetheless, you’ll want to consult with your dog’s vet before proceeding with this.

 There’s been a lot of confusion on what is and isn’t a hypoallergenic dog.
-Though hypoallergenic dogs are breeds that don’t shed or shed very little.
+Hypoallergenic dogs are dog breeds that don’t shed or shed very little.
 And while Boston Terriers don’t shed much, they’re technically not hypoallergenic.

 People are allergic to dog dander, which is the dog equivalent of human dandruff.
-When dogs shed, they release dander into the air, thus triggering an allergic reaction.
+So when a dog sheds, they release dander into the air, thus triggering an allergic reaction.

-But if you’re set on bringing home a Boston Terrier and allergic to dogs, you can still minimize the allergic reactions by practicing our suggestions.
+But if you’re set on bringing home a Boston Terrier and you’re allergic to dog dander, you can still minimize the allergic reactions by practicing our suggestions.

 Grooming, maintenance and coat care are the best ways to minimizing shedding, even with a Boston Terrier.
 As long as you’re consistent and stick to a schedule, you should have no problems dealing with a Boston Terrier’s shedding.